polkadot-fellows/RFCs/text/0033-corejam-system-chain-evm-l2s.md

 ## Prior Art and References

 This is an adaptation of RFC #31.
+We are grateful for useful feedback from both the Polkadot and Ethereum community.